pressly/goose/README.md

     $ Created new file: 20170506082420_add_some_column.sql

 Edit the newly created file to define the behavior of your migration.
-For ydb first line should be `-- +goose NO TRANSACTION`, because ydb is not supported create table in transaction.

 You can also create a Go migration, if you then invoke it with [your own goose binary](#go-migrations):